Molajo/Resource/README.md

 The [Resources Query DI Injector](https://github.com/Molajo/Standard/blob/master/Kernel/Service/Resourcesquery/ResourcesqueryInjector.php) does just that once the database connection is available.

-## This is just a general description of the *Resources* package, feedback is welcome.
-Remember
+## Status

-it's still a work in progress and not ready for production use.
+This is just a general description of the *Resources* package, feedback is welcome.
+Remember it's still a work in progress and not ready for production use.